uebriges/cc_angular/README.md

 # Angular example

-This example retrieves data from via a server from a REST-API as well as from a File on the server displays the content on the page
+This example retrieves data from a server (backend) via REST-API calls and displays it.
+The backend retrieves the data from the file system as well as from a postgres database.

 ## Prerequisites